microsoft/IoT-For-Beginners/6-consumer/lessons/4-multiple-language-support/virtual-device-translate-speech.md

 The speech service doesn't support translation pf text back to speech, instead you can use the Translator service to translate the text.
 This service has a REST API you can use to translate the text.

-### Task - create a translator resource

-1. From your terminal, run the following command to create a translator resource in your `smart-timer` resource group.

-    ```sh
-    az cognitiveservices account create --name smart-timer-translator \
-                                        --resource-group smart-timer \
-                                        --kind TextTranslation \
-                                        --sku F0 \
-                                        --yes \
-                                        --location <location>
-    ```

-    Replace `<location>` with the location you used when creating the Resource Group.

-1. Get the key for the translator service:

-    ```sh
-    az cognitiveservices account keys list --name smart-timer-translator \
-                                           --resource-group smart-timer \
-                                           --output table
-    ```

-    Take a copy of one of the keys.

 ### Task - use the translator resource to translate text

 1. Add the translator API key below the `speech_api_key`: